jacklul/asuswrt-scripts/README.md

 This script handles hotplug events.

-By default, integrates with all scripts present in this repository.
+By default, integrates with all scripts present in this repository (where applicable).

 ```sh
 curl -fsSL "https://raw.githubusercontent.com/jacklul/asuswrt-scripts/master/scripts/hotplug-event.sh" -o /jffs/scripts/hotplug-event.sh